Skip to content

 That single video, captured by a bystander, spread across over 1.3 billion screens and sent a shockwave throughout the country.
 It forced people to confront the brutality of racial injustice in a way that could not be ignored, filtered, or explained away.

 That moment revealed the dual power of smartphones: they can expose hidden violence and spark collective action, but they also place trauma directly into the hands of those who do not have the tools to navigate it specifically: children.
-In California, lawmakers passed AB 56 recently, that requires social media platforms to place warning language concerning usage on platforms.
+In California, lawmakers recently passed AB 56, which requires social media platforms to place warning language concerning usage on platforms.

 The recent video of an ICE agent slamming a mother to the ground in New York’s federal immigration court in front of her children after her husband was taken away is another potent example of such trauma.